oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/merge_sort/README.md

 <img src="parallel_tree_bitonic_k-way.png" alt="parallel_tree_bitonic_k-way" width="800"/>

 After the merge units sort their `N/units`-sized partition, the partitions of each unit must be reduced into a single sorted list.
 There are two options to do this: (1) reuse the merge units to perform `lg(units)` more iterations to sort the partitions, or (2) create a merge tree to reduce the partitions into a single sorted list.
 Option (1) saves area at the expense of performance, since it has to perform additional sorting iterations.
 Option (2), which we choose for this design, improves performance by creating a merge tree to reduce the final partitions into a single sorted list.
 The `Merge` kernels in the merge tree (shown in the figure above) use the same kernel code that is used in the `Merge` kernel of the merge unit, which means they too can merge `k` elements per cycle.
 Once the merge units perform their last iteration, they output to a pipe (instead of writing to device memory) that feeds the merge tree.

-### Performance disclaimers
-Tests document performance of components on a particular test, in specific systems.
-Differences in hardware, software, or configuration will affect actual performance.
-Consult other sources of information to evaluate performance as you consider your purchase.
-For more complete information about performance and benchmark results, visit [www.intel.com/benchmarks](www.intel.com/benchmarks).

-Performance results are based on testing as of May 2021 and may not reflect all publicly available security updates.
-See configuration disclosure for details.
-No product or component can be absolutely secure.

-Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
-Performance varies depending on system configuration.
-Check with your system manufacturer or retailer or learn more at [intel.com](www.intel.com).